adamtilson/ense271/lab-1/lab-doc.md

 7. Fill in Build Estimates
 8. Slice and Serve

-In Detail:
+In detail:

 1. Collect Features

-   - Answer the question “What does our software do?”, expressed from a user perspective.
+   - Answer “What does our software do?”, from a user perspective.
    - Write these on business cards or index cards

 2. Add Details